Criminal solicitors need strong advocacy, listening and communication skills.

 For a simple case at the magistrates’ court one lawyer could deal with the entire procedure.
 This would include advising, taking instructions from the client and conducting all hearings, including the trial.
 Some cases at the Crown Court are extremely complex and involve a team of paralegals to assist with the preparation.

 Defence lawyers are usually involved with cases from an early stage.
 They are required to attend the police station after an arrest, to be present during the interview and then meet the client at court.
 Clients remanded in custody need to be visited and kept informed about their cases.
-This is normally done face to face, but occasionally it is done via video link.
+This is either done face to face or via video link.

 Prosecution lawyers become involved in cases at a later stage.
 They communicate with clients, defendants, witnesses, the police, magistrates and defence lawyers in preparation for a trial or court appearance.